bmeudy11/devops-hw1/README.md

 ### About Me

 Hi, I'm **Bradley**.
-I'm an IT leader with a lifelong passion for software engineering and continuous learning.
-With a career that began as a hands-on developer, I've grown into a leadership role where I guide and empower engineering teams to build effective and innovative solutions.
+I'm a technology leader with a lifelong passion for software engineering and continuous learning.
+With a career that began as a hands-on engineer, I've grown into a leadership role where I guide and empower engineering teams to build effective and innovative solutions.

 ---